Do Go On - 125 - The Legend of Bigfoot

 I'm an enabler.

-I will, I will ruin things by letting it happen.
+I will ruin things by letting it happen.

 A very different thing indeed.

 Okay, he could tell the gender of them.
-Why, they won't, we're in clothes.

-So the girl ones had big eyelashes and were wearing skirts?
+So the girl ones had big eyelashes and were wearing skirts.

-Yes, just, they didn't have clothes on their eyes.
-Very easy to tell.
+Yes, Jess, they didn't have clothes on their eyes.

-I think if what you're saying is gender is fluid
+I think if what you're saying is gender is fluid and it can't be determined by genitals,

-and it can't be determined by genitals, then yes, you're right.
+then yes, you're right.

 This is a very old school way of looking at it.

-So what you're saying there is they weren't wearing clothes
+So what you're saying there is they weren't wearing clothes,

 so the girl ones had like breasts.

-Oh, look, I don't know.
+Look, I don't know.

-I haven't spoken to Ossmann personally.
+I haven't spoken to Osterman personally.

 Why not?

-You're right.
-Right out of time.
-And he's long dead.
 The girl one had a pink bow in her hair.
-So it's like, oh, that's the daughter

-wake him up until he was already on the journey.
-Like them getting into his tent,
+Because they didn't wake him up until he was already on the journey.

-chucking him up on the shoulder, bouncein' along.
+Like, them getting into his tent, chucking him up on the shoulder, bouncing along.

 So he wakes up mid-bounce.